-Elbe River Hiking Trail – from Fish Market to Wedel
+Elbe River Walk from Fish Market to Wedel

-Along the northern bank of the Elbe River, the Elbe riverbank hiking trail, which is about 20 kilometers long, runs between the “Fish Market of St. Pauli” and the “Willkomm Höft” in Wedel, Holstein.
-Far away from the traffic, but with the big ships always in view, the people of Hamburg enjoy the beautiful weather here at any time of the year during a walk along the water.
-Then you get the feeling that all of Hamburg is out here together with friends and dog.
-Along the way are numerous cafes, restaurants and beach bars, as well as many sights and cultural highlights.
+The approximately 20-kilometre-long Elbuferwanderweg trail stretches along the northern bank of the Elbe between the “Fischmarkt von St. Pauli” and the “Willkomm Höft” in Wedel, Holstein.
+Away from the traffic, but always with the impressive ships in view, Hamburgers can enjoy the beautiful weather here at any time of year on a walk along the water.
+It seems as if the whole of Hamburg is out and about here with friends and dogs.
+The path is lined with numerous cafés, restaurants and beach bars as well as many sights and cultural highlights.

 Where do they run?

 The stations Altona/Fischmarkt and Neumühlen/Övelgönne are easy to reach with the HVV port ferries of line 62 or bus lines 111 and 113.
-To Övelgönne you come also well with the S-Bahn / station Altona and then walk in the direction of the Elbe, past the Altona town hall over the Altona balcony.
+To Övelgönne you can easily take the S-Bahn / station Altona and then walk in the direction of the Elbe, past the Altona town hall over the Altona balcony.

-To Teufelsbrück you go with the S-Bahn to the station Klein Flottbek and walk through the Jenischpark to the Elbe (about 1500 m) or you take the HVV port ferries line 62 and 64 (change in Finkenwerder).
+For Teufelsbrück, you take the S-Bahn to the station Klein Flottbek and walk through the Jenischpark down to the Elbe (about 1500 m) or you take the HVV port ferries line 62 and 64 (change in Finkenwerder).
 The Jenischpark with a size of 24 hectares was once created in the 18th century by Caspar Voght.
 In 1927, the private park was leased by the city of Altona, acquired in 1939 and thus opened to the public.
 The Botanical Garden, which is not far away, is also worth a walk.

-Blankenese you can reach by S-Bahn.
-On foot or with the bus line 488 (the so-called mountain goat) it then goes from the station through the Treppenviertel to the Elbstrand.
+Blankenese can be reached by S-Bahn.
+From the station, you van walk or take the bus line 488 (the so-called mountain goat).
+The way winds through the ‘Treppenviertel’ to the Elbstrand.
 Tours with a focus on the staircase district lead past Wilhelminian-style houses, the church at the market, through parks, down and up stairs.

-To Wedel you come with the S-Bahn.
-On foot you go about 1500 m through the Bahnhofsstraße to Schulau to the Elbe.
-Schulau is a district of the city of Wedel in the district of Pinneberg in Schleswig-Holstein.
-Here at the Schulauer Fährhaus, the “Willkomm Höft”, ends or begins the Elbuferwanderweg.
+The S-Bahn will also take you to Wedel.
+Walk about 1500 m through Bahnhofsstraße to Schulau on the Elbe bank.
+Schulau is a part of the city of Wedel in the district of Pinneberg in Schleswig-Holstein.
+Here at Schulauer Fährhaus, the “Willkomm Höft”, ends or begins the Elbuferwanderweg.

 Övelgönne

-According to a tradition, the name comes from “Übel gönnt” (evil gifted) (övel gönnt) and refers to the ill will of the Ottensen population towards the Övelgönners.
-Due to their residential location near the river, they had the opportunity to appropriate valuable flotsam and jetsam released by the Elbe before anyone else.
+According to tradition, the name “Övelgönne” is derived from “Übel gegönnt” (övel gönnt) and refers to the supposed ill-will of the people of Ottensen towards the residents of Övelgönne.
+Due to their location close to the river, they had the opportunity to appropriate valuable flotsam and jetsam released by the Elbe before anyone else.

-In 1674, Övelgönne was mentioned for the first time in the parish register of Ottensen, to which the village belonged.
-Today, Övelgönne is associated with the museum harbor, the old captain’s and pilot’s houses, the Elbe beach with the Strandperle and the Old Swedes.
+Övelgönne was first mentioned in 1674 in the church register of the parish of Ottensen, to which the town belonged.
+Nowadays, Övelgönne is primarily associated with the museum harbour, the old captain’s and pilot houses, the Elbe beach with the “Strandperle” and the “Alter Schweden”.

-The association “Museumshafen Oevelgönne” operates a harbor for historic motor, danpf and sailing ships at the Neumühlen ferry dock.
-The ships are roadworthy and also often on the way.
+The “Museumshafen Oevelgönne” association operates a harbour for historic motor, steam and sailing ships at the Neumühlen ferry landing stage, which are seaworthy and sail regularly.

-At the level of a ventilator building of the Elbe tunnel there is a small path.
-There you can let yourself be transported to another time by the charm of the lovingly restored captain’s and pilot’s houses of the Övelgönner Weg.
+Near a fan building of the Elbe tunnel is a small path that transports visitors back in time as they admire the lovingly restored captain’s and pilot houses on the Övelgönner Weg.

-One of the most beautiful spots on the Hamburg Elbe is the beach near Övelgönne.
-But in addition there is another pearl, the Strandperle.
-The Strandperle is no longer an insider tip.
-Hamburgers are drawn there to sit in the sand, let their eyes wander over the Elbe, dream after the ships and experience the romantic atmosphere in the evening.
+One of the most beautiful places on the Elbe in Hamburg is the beach at Övelgönne.
+A special gem there is the cult bar on the Elbe beach, the “Strandperle”.
+The Strandperle is no longer an insider’s tip, but a favourite meeting place for locals who want to sit on the sand, gaze out over the Elbe, dream about the passing ships and soak up the romantic atmosphere.

 Blankenese